 Activity Embedded Assessment

-Worksheet: Have the students record their observations on the Erosion Worksheet; review their answers to gauge their mastery of the subject.
+Worksheet: As students work through the five stations, have them record their observations on the Erosion Worksheet.
+Review their answers to gauge their mastery of the subject.

-Problem Solving: Present the class with the Erosion Math Worksheet and ask the students to calculate the effect of erosion in each of the scenarios.
+Math Word Problems: Hand out the Erosion Math Worksheet and direct students to calculate the effect of erosion in each of the five scenarios.
 Discuss how engineers might need to solve similar problems when working to protect the environment, structures, landmarks and people's lives.

 Define It!
-Drawing: Have students draw pictures of each of the five types of erosion that were discussed and write their own definition of erosion (and its effects) at the bottom of the page.
+Drawing: Have students draw pictures of each of the five types of erosion that were discussed and write their own definitions of erosion (and its effects) at the bottom of the page.
+Review their answers to gauge the depth of their comprehension of the topic.

-Try another activity from www.teachengineering.org called Acid Rain Effects to look at how acid rain (Chemical erosion) can affect living and non-living things.
+Consider conducting the Acid Rain Effects activity to look at how chemical erosion can affect living and non-living things.

-Have students become "erosion detectives" and develop a list of things in their area (school, home, park) that show erosion at work.
+Have students become "erosion detectives" and develop a list of things in their area (school, home, park) that show evidence of erosion at work.

 Have students design a way to show the effects of multiple types of erosion on one piece of land (or pile of soil).
-Does adding more types of erosion (wind and water) to the land increase the changes in landscape?
-Next, have the students draw designs of how to protect their land (or pile of soil) from the different types of erosion.
-This is something an engineer might design.
+Does adding more types of erosion (wind AND water) to the land increase the landscape changes?
+Next, have the students imagine and then sketch designs for how they might protect their land (or pile of soil) from the various types of erosion, which is what engineers are asked to do.

 ContributorsTeresa Ellis; Malinda Schaefer Zarske; Janet Yowell